r3sus/installer/README.md

 Other: K-Meleon.

-### Unmaintained (early versions)
+### Unmaintained

-Newer versions of Google Chrome and Mozilla Firefox do not support Flash Player anymore after:
+Early versions:
 - Google Chrome 87.0.4280.168.
 - Mozilla Firefox 84.

-which availabe at
-[Internet Archive](https://archive.org/details/Firefox_Chrome_Adobe_Flash) in Portable edition, so to prevent auto-updates.
+availabe at [Internet Archive](https://archive.org/details/Firefox_Chrome_Adobe_Flash) in Portable edition, so to prevent auto-updates.

+Chromium 88.0.4285.0 (or lower)
+- works only with web content i.e. can't load local swf
+- requires confirmation on every page you visit.

+For more details, refer to [guide](https://hitrov.medium.com/running-adobe-flash-in-chromium-browser-after-january-12-2021-2b94cb88f7a6).

 ## Usage